citrix/terraform-provider-citrix/docs/resources/policy_set.md

 ### Optional

+- `delivery_groups` (Set of String) The IDs of the delivery groups for the policy set to apply on.
 - `description` (String) Description of the policy set.
 - `scopes` (Set of String) The IDs of the scopes for the policy set to be a part of.
 - `type` (String) Type of the policy set.
 Type can be one of `SitePolicies`, `DeliveryGroupPolicies`, `SiteTemplates`, or `CustomTemplates`.